wbthomason/buildit.nvim/README.md

 least).
 Then it runs the appropriate build command asynchronously, and reports and interesting results.

+Notably, `buildit` does **not** change the working directory.
+This is so you can have things like `fzf` easily search from the project root/wherever, but still build from the appropriate directory.

+More features might happen once I think of them/they are suggested.

 ## But why?
 Don't we already have Neomake and vim-dispatch and the like?

 We sure do, and they mostly work.
 However, I have a few problems with all of the solutions I've